Unity (Latvia)

 Unity (Vienotība, V) is a liberal-conservative political party in Latvia.
 It is a member of the New Unity alliance and is positioned on the centre-right on the political spectrum.
-Since 2025, its chairman of the Main Board has been Edmunds Jurēvics, who succeeded the former Arvils Ašeradens,.
+Since 2025, its chairman of the Main Board has been Edmunds Jurēvics, who succeeded the former Arvils Ašeradens.

-It was formed in 2010 as an electoral alliance and in 2011, it was registered as a political party.
+It was formed in 2010 as an electoral alliance, and in 2011 was registered as a political party.
 It was the leading party in Valdis Dombrovskis and Laimdota Straujuma's cabinets from its inception in 2010 until February 2016.
 Since its foundation, the party has taken part in all of the country's coalition governments, and has been a member of the incumbent coalition government since January 2019, with its member Evika Siliņa as Prime Minister of Latvia.
 Unity is a member of the European People's Party (EPP).

 History

 Origins, governing, and coalition party (2010–2018)

 The party was founded as an electoral alliance of the New Era Party, Civic Union, and the Society for Political Change on 6 March 2010.
 It was reportedly founded in a bid to form a counterweight to the left-wing Harmony Centre alliance, which had been strengthening in polls and elections, while the other right-wing parties (People's Party, For Fatherland and Freedom/LNNK and LPP/LC) were below the electoral threshold of 5%.

 The alliance, led by incumbent Prime Minister Valdis Dombrovskis from New Era, achieved a victory in the 2010 parliamentary election, despite the austerity measures enacted by his cabinet during the Great Recession of the late 2000s.
 Unity led the coalition with ZZS as junior partner until 2011.

 On 6 August 2011 the alliance was transformed into a single political party.
 In the 2011 snap elections, the party came in third, but held on to the PM post in a coalition with the Zatlers' Reform Party and the National Alliance.

 After five years in office, Valdis Dombrovskis resigned as PM after the Zolitūde tragedy in early 2014.
 He was succeeded by party colleague Laimdota Straujuma, who brought ZZS back into her coalition.
 For the 2014 general election, Unity announced an electoral pact with the Reform Party, which was later followed by a full absorption in March 2015.
 The party improved on its previous result, coming in second at the polls and gaining 3 extra seats.

 The second Straujuma cabinet lasted only for about a year.
 After the demise of the Straujuma cabinet in late 2015, the party suffered from internal conflicts (e.g. the polarising actions and statements of then party board chair Solvita Āboltiņa) and defections of MPs to other political parties, undermining its ratings.
 Nevertheless, it remained as the largest parliamentary party in the ZZS-led Kučinskis cabinet and it held 5 ministerial portfolios from early 2016 to 2018.